shivjeet1/apexaiq-docs/week4/docs/week4.md

 #### 1. Update Your System

-First, ensure your system's package database is up-to-date.
+First, ensure system's package database is up-to-date.
 Open your terminal and run:
 ~~~
 sudo pacman -Syyu
 ~~~